-We have thoroughly enjoyed both our visits to The Three Chimneys and can highly recommend.
+We have thoroughly enjoyed our visits to The Three Chimneys and can highly recommend.
 However, if you do wish to visit, booking ahead is absolutely essential.
 When we visited most recently, we booked a month ahead for lunch and had to be flexible with our dates.

 Visiting Skye in a motorhome or campervan

 I have visited Skye several times in the past, but most recently we were in a motorhome and on the last occasion a campervan.
 Motorhomes and campervans are extremely popular ways to explore Skye, but it is worth noting that some of the roads on Skye are single track and can be quite busy at popular landmarks.
 Manoeuvring a large vehicle can prove difficult at these times.
 When we took the motorhome, we also had Scooty MacScootface, the tiny Honda Vision scooter which fits in the back of the motorhome.
 This was perfect for the single track roads on Skye and meant that we did not have to take the motorhome out once we had made camp.
-The small VW campervan was this easier on the narrow roads.
+The small VW campervan was easier on the narrow roads.

 Campsites on Skye

 We have stayed at several campsites on Skye and certainly in the peak season advanced booking is necessary.
 Some people do “wild camp” but we have not done so on Skye.
 I imagine at busy times it could be quite stressful trying to find an appropriate place to make camp whilst observing the etiquette of wild camping.

 We have stayed on three different campsites on Skye: